 The warm weather shut down (WWSD) disables the space heating system during warm outdoor weather.
 There is a separate WWSD for both the occupied and the unoccupied periods.
 When the outdoor air temperature rises above the WWSD setting, the control turns on the WWSD pointer in the display.
 When the control is in WWSD, the Boiler Demand pointer is displayed if there is a boiler demand.
 However, the control does not operate the heating system to satisfy this demand.
-The control does respond to a DHW demand or a setpoint demand and operates as described in sections E and F.
+The control does respond to a DHW demand and operates as described in section E.